 The data shows that delaying marriage for each year after 32 increases your chance of divorce by approximately five percent.

-Analysing the Divorce Statistics
+Divorce Statistics Australia

 The study puts forth several reasons for this conclusion.

 “The kinds of people who wait till their thirties to get married may be the kinds of people who aren’t predisposed toward doing well in their marriages,” says Wolfinger.

 For instance, some people naturally have trouble with interpersonal relationships.